 How an apprenticeship works and what is involved.
 It's important to make clear that the apprenticeship is a considerable commitment and that this is different to studying for a solely a postgraduate qualification.

-Where do I get the commitment statement?
+Where do I get the Training Plan?

 How do I know when the apprentice is ready to be submitted to gateway and the EPA?

 The requirements of gateway are set out in the compliance section.
 Gateway occurs after the apprentice has completed the on-programme section of the apprenticeship, i.e. after the academic qualification has been achieved.